-The annual Langston Hughes African American Film Festival (LHAAFF) is a major season program of LANGSTON, providing provocative films and works about the Black experience from independent filmmakers.
+The annual Langston Hughes African American Film Festival (LHAAFF) is a major season program of LANGSTON, showing provocative films and works about the Black experience from independent filmmakers.

-As Seattle grows as a seat of activism, progressive ideology, innovation and technology, the Langston Hughes African American Film Festival serves as a meeting place for filmmakers and audiences to exchange ideas with Black film as a catalyst for discussion.
+As Seattle grows as a seat of activism, progressive ideology, innovation and technology, the Langston Hughes African American Film Festival is a hub for filmmakers and audiences to exchange ideas with Black film as a catalyst for discussion.

-Films are selected from entries screened by panels and curated from current and vintage offerings worldwide.
-The festival takes pride in finding independent film that is by or about Black people from emerging and established filmmakers from around the world and in our own backyard.
+Films are selected from entries screened by panels and curated from current and vintage offerings.
+The festival takes pride in finding independent film celebrating black brilliance, from emerging and established filmmakers from around the world and in our own backyard.

 - Best Feature Film